panastasiadis/link-prediction-with-spark/README.md

 # link-prediction-with-spark

+This is a Maven project.

-This guide assumes you have an existing installation of Spark and Java OpenJDK on your Linux device.
+This guide assumes you have an existing installation of Spark and Java JDK on your Linux device.

-TIn order to avoid Java heap errors, spark commands include the option `--driver-memory 4g` to give the Spark driver enough memory.
+In order to avoid Java heap errors, spark commands include the option `--driver-memory 4g` to give the Spark driver enough memory.

 ## Compile